 Unsteady hydraulic modeling was also used to evaluate the FRM alternatives for the feasibility study.
 Five different types of project alternatives were evaluated with unsteady HEC-RAS: (1) the AT&SF Bridge Modification, (2) Levee Height Modifications, (3) Levee Armoring, (4) Controlled Overtopping by Notching the Levee with armoring, and (5) Seepage Cut-off Walls to prevent breach for the levee internal erosion failure mode.
-These alternatives were developed to reduce the risks of interior flooding resulting from levee breach associated with overtopping and internal erosion, as identified in the Base Condition Risk Assessment.
+These alternatives were developed to reduce the risks of interior flooding resulting from levee breach associated with overtopping and internal erosion, as identified in the Risk Assessment.
 For each of these alternatives, the HEC-RAS unsteady flow model was used to estimate the with-project inundation levels associated with the various floods events that were modeled and compare these to the without-project inundation levels.
-The economist then used HEC-FDA to estimate the with-project conditions reduction in economic damages resulting from the change in inundation levels.
+The economist then used HEC-FDA to estimate the withproject conditions reduction in economic damages resulting from the change in inundation levels.

-At the conclusion of the alternative analysis, the plan that had the highest net benefits out of all of the analyzed alternatives was the 277 thousand (K) levee raise with 3:1 levee side slopes along with the AT&SF Bridge modification.
-Therefore, the TSP for FRM was selected as the combination of the 277K levee raise with the AT&SF Bridge modification.
+At the conclusion of the alternative analysis, the plan that had the highest net benefits out of all of the analyzed alternatives was the 277,000 cfs (277k) levee raise with 3:1 levee side slopes along with the AT&SF Bridge modification.
+Therefore, the selected plan was the combination of the 277k levee raise with the AT&SF Bridge modification.

-Following the tentative selection of the FRM plan, the feasibility study moved into Comprehensive Analysis (CA).
-The goals of the CA were to analyze the combined effect of various proposed projects and to develop the Overall Project TSP.
+Following the selection of the FRM plan, the feasibility study moved into Comprehensive Analysis, which developed a plan to recommend as the Modified Dallas Floodway Project (MDFP) and ensured the projects would function on a system-wide basis and the combined features would not impact the functioning of the MDFP.
 The combinations of projects evaluated under the Comprehensive Analysis included the selected FRM plan, the City of Dallas' BVP, the IDP, and various local Section 408 projects, including the Trinity Parkway.
-The H&H analysis for the CA modeled several combinations of projects in HEC-RAS to determine if the overall project could achieve hydraulic neutrality and meet the H&H criteria defined in the Record of Decision (ROD) for the Trinity River (USACE 1988).
+The H&H analysis for the Comprehensive Analysis modeled several combinations of projects in HEC-RAS to determine if the overall project could achieve hydraulic neutrality and meet the H&H criteria defined in the Record of Decision (ROD) for the Trinity River (USACE 1988).
 The ROD and the H&H criteria used for this evaluation process are described in Section 6.1.1 of this appendix.

 The results of the Comprehensive Analysis showed that the comprehensive plans for the BVP with and without Trinity Parkway did not meet the ROD criteria in terms of valley storage and water surface rise; however, the potential negative impacts are relatively insignificant.
 While additional design refinement efforts may be able to reduce the valley storage losses noted and/or reduce the water surface rises for the 1% ACE flood event within the Dallas Floodway on the main stem Trinity River, meeting the ROD criteria on every point is likely not achievable for such a large and complex combination of projects.
 Further reducing the negative impacts for valley storage loss to some extent may be achievable, but since these estimated impacts are relatively insignificant, efforts to further reduce them are not likely to be cost effective at this level of design.
-At the current level of design for the various project components considered, the level of compliance with regard to meeting the goals of the 1988 ROD criteria is estimated to be very nearly optimal.
+At the current level of design for the various project components considered, the level of compliance with regard to meeting the goals of the 1988 ROD criteria is estimated to be very near optimal.
 Further discussion of the 1988 ROD criteria and the application of the criteria to the analysis are provided in Section 6.1.

-Appendix A Hydrology and Hydraulics
+APPENDIX A Hydrology and Hydraulics